moonjukhim/GCP/D.Data engineering and smart analytics/D-a.Data Analyst Learning Path/From Data to Insights with GCP/README.md

 ### Exploring, Transforming, and Visualizing Data
  - Lab 1: BigQuery Basics
- - Lab 4: How to Build a BI Dashboard Using Google Data Studio and BigQuery

 ### Creating and Optimizing your Data Warehouse
  - Lab 5: Ingesting New Datasets into BigQuery